 Ensuring Children Don’t Go Hungry on Weekends

 The Weekend Power Pack program sends backpacks of food, known as Power Packs, home with students on Fridays to meet the nutritional needs of Fauquier County children who have been identified as at risk of hunger on weekends.
 Each bag contains enough food to feed a family of four for the weekend, providing hunger relief beyond just the individual child.
-We also ensure that children are sent home with enough food to cover each day missed from school during Thanksgiving, Christmas, Spring break, and all 3-day weekends.
+We also ensure that children are sent home with enough food to cover each day missed from school during Thanksgiving, Christmas, Spring Break, and all 3-day weekends.
 We provide an abundance of Snow Day Kits to our schools.
 These kits contained food that can be sent home in anticipation of weather related cancellations.
-Weekend Power Pack currently sends home 135 power packs per week and we are in 15 out of 20 schools in Fauquier County.

 What’s Inside a Power Pack?

 Power Packs contain family-sized portions of breakfast, lunch, and dinner along with a few snacks.
-Examples of what you might find in a Power Pack include cereal, peanut butter, granola bars, an orange or apple, and other healthy options.
+Examples of what you might find in a Power Pack include cereal, peanut butter, spaghetti noodles and sauce, granola bars, two pieces of fresh fruit, and other healthy options.
 We attempt to vary the foods each week.

 Please contact your school’s guidance office for information on how to receive a weekend power pack.